lean-tom/lean-tom/README.md

 I am deeply grateful for the community's support, especially **David Renshaw** for his guidance.
 I welcome any advice or insights on Mathlib best practices via Zulip.

-*(Note: I actively leverage Gemini as a collaborative partner to bridge linguistic gaps and accelerate the formalization process, ensuring my contributions are clear and respectful within this global community.)*
+*(Note: I actively leverage Gemini as a collaborative partner to bridge linguistic gaps and accelerate the formalization process, ensuring my contributions are clear and respectful within this international community.)*